-My current role as Course Leader for Postgraduate Courses in the School of Crafts and Design has given me the experience in relation to the requirements needed to undertake the role as Professor of Crafts specialising in Jewellery Art.
+My current role is Course Leader for Postgraduate Courses in the School of Crafts and Design at the University for the Creative Arts.
 I currently co-ordinate and manage the School’s taught postgraduate courses at Farnham, maintaining and developing recruitment, retention, curriculum and assessment.
 I have responsibility for effective delivery of the school’s MA programmes and to undertake a significant teaching role as well as manage the input of specialist tutors.

 The School of Craft and Design programmes include MA Ceramics, MA Glass, MA Jewellery, MA Metalwork, MA Product Design and MA Textiles.
 Through my work on the MA programmes at the University for the Creative Arts, I embrace the opportunity to cross disciplines and share aspects of courses to allow a broad range of learning experiences that benefit jewellery and metalwork students and academic teams.